KeremAR/DevOps-Cheat/NetworkIng/Networking-readme.md

 3.  **Key Exchange:** Using the server's public key, the client and server securely generate and share a temporary **session key**.
 4.  **Secure Communication:** Both parties use this session key to encrypt all further communication for the duration of the session.

+### What is Mutual TLS (mTLS)?

+**Mutual TLS (mTLS)** is an extension of TLS where both client and server authenticate each other using certificates.
+It is a common practice for securing communication between microservices (east-west traffic). mTLS is often implemented as part of a service mesh, such as Istio, to enforce a Zero Trust security model within a cluster, ensuring that only trusted services can communicate with each other.

+#### Security Scenario: Containing a Compromised Service
+Imagine a microservices environment with a `user-service` and a `database-service`.
+With mTLS enabled, the `database-service` is configured to only accept connections from clients presenting a valid certificate.
+If the `user-service` is compromised by an attacker, the attacker cannot access the `database-service` because the compromised service lacks the trusted certificate needed to authenticate.
+The connection is rejected, containing the breach and preventing the attacker from moving laterally across the network.

 ### TLS Security Best Practices

 - **Automate Certificate Renewal:** Use tools like Let's Encrypt to prevent outages from expired certificates.